Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Predictions to the spectra in other channels and the forward-backward asymmetries

 \FloatBarrier

 Additionally, the predicted branching ratios for the five decay channels are tabulated in Table \ref{BRoffivechannels}, where the separate contributions of the vector and scalar form factors to these ratios are given as well.
 Several recent experimental studies have reported upper limits for some of the decay channels, which are also summarized in Table \ref{BRoffivechannels} for easy comparisons.
-For the decay mode $\tau^- \to \pi ^-\eta\nu_\tau $, the BaBar and Belle collaboration presented upper limits of $9.9\times 10^{-5}$~\cite{BaBar:2010bul} at $95\%$ confident level (C.L.) and $7.3 \times 10^{-5}$~\cite{Hayasaka:2009zz} at $90\%$ C.L., respectively.
+For the decay mode $\tau^- \to \pi ^-\eta\nu_\tau $, the BaBar and Belle collaborations presented upper limits of $9.9\times 10^{-5}$~\cite{BaBar:2010bul} at $95\%$ confident level (C.L.) and $7.3 \times 10^{-5}$~\cite{Hayasaka:2009zz} at $90\%$ C.L., respectively.
 Our theoretical model predicts the branching ratio of this channel to be $1.63^{+0.14}_{-0.14} \times10^{-5}$, which is in good agreement with the existing experimental upper limits.
-For the $\tau^- \to \pi^-\eta'\nu_\tau $ decay mode, the BaBar collaboration has also made some progress, updating the upper limit to be $4.0 \times 10^{-6}$~\cite{BaBar:2012zfq} at $90\% $ C.L., which significantly outperforms its previous result of $7.2 \times 10^{-6}$~\cite{BaBar:2008wlm} at $90\% $ C.L.
+For the $\tau^- \to \pi^-\eta'\nu_\tau $ decay mode, the BaBar collaboration has also made some progress, updating the upper limit to be $4.0 \times 10^{-6}$~\cite{BaBar:2012zfq} at $90\% $ C.L., which outperforms its previous result of $7.2 \times 10^{-6}$~\cite{BaBar:2008wlm} at $90\% $ C.L.
 Our predicted branching ratio for this channel is $1.17^{+0.36}_{-0.07} \times10^{-7}$, which is much lower than the current experimental limit.
 As for the $\tau^- \to K^-\eta'\nu_\tau $ decay mode, the BaBar collaboration~\cite{BaBar:2012zfq} has provided a measurement, determining an upper branching ratio limit as $2.4 \times 10^{-6}$ at $90\%$ C.L.
 Our theoretical prediction for this channel is about $2.00^{+1.01}_{-0.70} \times10^{-6}$, which is around the edge of the experimental limit.
+Regarding the axion production rates, we verify that the hadronic resonance contributions give significant enhancements, compared to the case by only including the LO chiral results.
+Taking the situation of $m_a=0$ for illustration, the enhanced ratio of the $\tau\to\pi a\nu_\tau$ decay widths by using the complete hadronic amplitude and the LO chiral amplitude is found to be 7.5, while such ratio in the $\tau\to K a\nu_\tau$ channel is enlarged to be 19.2.